-Nature of course.
+• Nature of course.
 Please note that Earth 132 is a rigorous academic short course.
-You will be earning 2 units of credit in 5 days, so expect a brisk pace.
+You days, so expect a brisk pace.
 Generally, we are up at first light, and back in camp shortly before sunset.
 Evening time is usually spent studying - there is very little down time/free time.